 In addition to much-loved destinations such as Burford and Broadway, there are a host of other highlights waiting to be explored, all awash with picturesque walking trails, historic buildings and local tipples to sample…

 A haven for walkers and those seeking to experience life in a quintessential British village Winchcombe, in the northern Cotswolds, offers a chance to escape the crowds throughout autumn and winter.
-From its romantic stone cottages to charming black and white timbered houses, Winchcombe takes you on a journey through time.
-If you’re looking to pick up a unique keepsake from the Cotswolds, you can explore the many independent shops and boutiques – followed by a hearty meal and pint of local ale at a traditional pub.
-Keen to trace 1,000 years of Britain’s grand history?
-Why not book a ticket to explore the majestic (and partially reopened) Sudeley Castle and Gardens.
+From its romantic stone cottages to charming black and white timbered houses, Winchcombe takes visitors on a journey through time.
+Those looking to pick up a unique keepsake from the Cotswolds can explore the many independent shops and boutiques – followed by a hearty meal and pint of local ale at a traditional pub.
+Visitors keen to trace 1,000 years of Britain’s grand history can also book a ticket to explore the majestic (and partially reopened) Sudeley Castle and Gardens.

-If you’re longing for a walk in the British countryside, you can explore the Cotswolds Way, a 165km trail through some of the region’s most mesmerising scenery.
+Those longing for a walk in the British countryside can explore the Cotswolds Way, a 165km trail through some of the region’s most mesmerising scenery.
 Running between the market town of Chipping Campden and the UNESCO World Heritage city of Bath, the route takes in countless gems, including Broadway Tower, Sudeley Castle and Gardens and the tremendous views from Cleeve Hill, the highest point of the trail.

 Another classic British film that chose to capture the beauty of the Cotswolds is Bridget Jones’s Diary, which use the village of Snowshill as a filming location, not to mention Bridget Jones’s Baby, which featured nearby Swinbrook as the location for the picturesque church christening.

-The Cotswolds is just over two-hour’s drive from the centre of London, and around 1 hour and 30 minutes from Heathrow Airport.
+The Cotswolds lies just over two-hour’s drive from the centre of London, and around 1 hour and 30 minutes from Heathrow Airport.

-If you want to get around by train, you can jump on direct services from Marylebone, stopping at Banbury to the north-east, while Stroud and Moreton in Marsh, which lie at the heart of the Cotswolds, are both serviced by trains from London Paddington.
+Those wanting to get around by train can jump on direct services from Marylebone, stopping at Banbury to the north-east, while Stroud and Moreton in Marsh, which lie at the heart of the Cotswolds, are both serviced by trains from London Paddington.

-If you’re longing to live the Cotswolds dream by staying in a historic cottage, you can plan to make Winchcombe your temporary British home.
+Those longing to live the Cotswolds dream by staying in a historic cottage can plan to make Winchcombe their temporary British home.
 There are a number of luxurious Bolthole Retreats here, ranging from cosy and stylish stone cottages to grand farmhouses that sleep up to 14 guests.

-Keen to make the southern town of Cirencester your Cotswolds hub?
-Rest your head at the upscale Kings Head Hotel, the Corinium Hotel – which holds the We’re Good to Go industry mark, or Barnsley House, which has recently reopened with a smaller guest capacity and features bookable private spa sessions.
+Visitors keen to make the southern town of Cirencester their Cotswolds hub can rest their heads at the upscale Kings Head Hotel, the Corinium Hotel – which holds the We’re Good to Go industry mark, or Barnsley House, which has recently reopened with a smaller guest capacity and features bookable private spa sessions.